nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 1. The owner/employee can click on the **Home** button that linked to the homepage.
 (Page 0.3 (Page or 0.4)

-2. The owner/employee can click on the **Accounting** button that allows their to have report Transactions, Expenses, Pay salaries and Daily balance.
-(Page 14.1 or (Page 14.2)
+2. When the owner/employee clicks on the **Accounting** button, they can get reports about Transactions, Expenses, Pay salaries and Daily balance.
+(Page 14.1)

 3. The owner/employee can click on the **Reprint** button to print the previous receipt by searching.
 (Page 1.2)